microbiome/microbiome/vignettes/vignette.md

 The analyses are based on the phyloseq class from the independent [phyloseq](https://github.com/joey711/phyloseq) R package.
 Convert your data into phyloseq format before testing these examples.

-For probe-level summarization of phylogenetic microarray data we use and recommend Robust Probabilistic Averaging (RPA) [(Lahti, Torrente, Elo, et al., 2013; Lahti, Elo, Aittokallio, et al., 2011); (Lahti, Elo, Aittokallio, et al., 2011b)].
+For probe-level summarization of phylogenetic microarray data we use and recommend Robust Probabilistic Averaging (RPA) [(Lahti, Torrente, Elo, Brazma, and Rung, 2013; Lahti, Elo, Aittokallio, and Kaski, 2011); (Lahti, Elo, Aittokallio, and Kaski, 2011)].

 ### How to start